SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 class, it has a public refresh method which does the above for you (internally on the client side).

 <a name="shared-tokens">&nbsp;</a>
-### Shared tokens
+### Shared consumer tokens

-Shared tokens allow parallelization of the consumer client workload.
+Shared consumer tokens allow parallelization of the consumer client workload.
-This is useful if the notifications would otherwise arrive at a higher rate than the consuming client application can process them.
+This is useful if the notifications would otherwise arrive at a higher rate than a single consuming client application can process them.
 It has no impact on the rate of notification throughput within, and thus their egress from, {{< product-c8y-iot >}} core.

 When you create a token, you can add the optional Boolean body parameter `shared` to the request.